syncfusion-content/blazor-docs/blazor/appearance/icons.md

 ## Icons list

-The complete pack of Syncfusion&reg; Blazor icons is listed in the following table.
+The complete pack of Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor icons is listed in the following table.
 The corresponding icon content can be referred to the content section.

 <!-- markdownlint-disable MD033 -->